 If it's hot out and your order contains chocolate, caramels, marshmallows, or gelatin-based gummies, there are steps you can take to reduce the risk of receiving candy soup!
 Please choose one of three options below to improve the chances your order arrives in great shape.

->

-> Just select Warm Weather 80 or Warm Weather 90 shipping at checkout, and we'll take care of the rest (includes an insulated Cold Shipping Box and Cold Pack):
+Select Warm Weather 80 or Warm Weather 90 shipping at checkout (includes an insulated Cold Shipping Box and Cold Pack):

->

-> If necessary, your order will be held in our temperature-controlled warehouse to avoid additional transit time over the weekend.
+If necessary, your order will be held in our temperature-controlled warehouse to avoid additional transit time over the weekend.
 If you need a delivery by a specific date, please add a note at checkout or contact us so we can ensure your order arrives in time.

 Be home for delivery!

 Choose a delivery address where someone will be available to accept the package so it doesn't sit outside in the heat.
 Tip: If the box feels warm, open immediately to expose your sweets to cooler indoor air.
 If chocolate has softened at all, give it a chance to firm up again before handling further.

 Option II: Select Your Own Shipping & Add Cold Box/Packs